mogenslund/liquid-parinfer/README.md

 Perinfer for liquid text editor.

 ## Install
 I will assume you have a local setup which depends on liquid.
 The steps below may be adjusted to your local setup and if you use Leiningen instead of deps.edn.
+(It is also possible to reference the github project directly from deps.edn)

 Basically the goal is to include liquid-parinfer and activate it by executing the `dk.salza.parinfer/run` function.